 Municipal Accommodation Tax Feasibility

 Over the coming months, County staff will study how a MAT could work in Frontenac, including who it would apply to, how much revenue it might generate, and how those funds could support tourism-related services, infrastructure, and promotion.
+The project will also examine potential costs, legal requirements, and how the tax would be managed.

 Survey